cyberboy666/r_e_c_u_r/documentation/exploring_feature_notes/investigating_live_video_input.md

 the [faq] also addresses the 'can i preview to the lcd screen' question : looks like no - atleast not without copying the exact framebuffer , similar to my experiments displaying omx on the lcd screen. (this still might be possible in the world of openCv but off the table for now! - or maybe not even then - this [adafruit] tutorial talks about the limitations of displaying on a tft screen - "accelerated software will never appear on the PiTFT (it is unaccelerated framebuffer only)" )

-### an unrelated aside :

-the [adafruit tft display] mentioned above also uses the gpios to connect to the pi - in particular it uses 5 spi pins and two standard pin outs. by cross refferencing the [raspi gpio] docs it does not use either of the rx serial pin , which would be needed if i were to receive midi directly (rather than through usb), it also leaves plenty of pins for receiving cv from a [mcp3008] through software spi for example. it is likely that my gpio lcd screen comunicates with the pi in a similar way and that i could figure out a way to connect these extentions if desired.

 ### research continued : piCapture